Overview

 3

-This course focuses on developing emerging technologies and how they will or already have affected the information technology (IT) industry.
+This course focuses on development of emerging technologies and how they will or already have affected the information technology (IT) industry.
 Using an investigate-and-research approach, you will identify emerging technology trends while exploring their impact on different organizations.
 You will apply this understanding in idea feasibility exercises, including proofs of concept or business proposals.

 3